device-automation-bus/dab-compliance-suite/README.md

         The only acceptable case for omission is when the feature itself is not implemented
         on the platform at all.
 Otherwise, missing support in DAB is treated as a compliance gap
         and should be addressed.

+SKIPPED:

+  - The test could not complete because of an internal issue or unexpected condition.
+  - Example: error code 500 (Internal Error), pre-checks failing, or the DAB Bridge not responding.
+  - A skipped test does not count as a valid pass.
+It should be re-run after addressing the underlying issue.

+  Why it is important:

+    - Every skipped test represents a gap in validation.
+    - For compliance, skipped tests should eventually be re-run and pass.
+    - Skipped is only a temporary state to avoid marking the test as failed when the problem was not caused by the DAB operation itself.
+    - In certification or release runs, SKIPPED should be treated the same as FAILED until the test passes successfully.